LCG Entertainment game veterans buy Telltale Games

 LCG Entertainment, a new holding company formed by game industry veterans, has acquired the remnants of Telltale Games, the storytelling video game company that shut down in 2018.

 Telltale was broke into mainstream consciousness with games like The Walking Dead, The Wolf Among Us, and Tales from the Borderlands.
 But it ran out of money and abruptly shut down, throwing more than 200 employees out of work.
-Now it will be born again, as Los Angeles-based LCG Entertainment will operate under the Telltale Games name.
+Now it will be born again, as Los Angeles-based LCG Entertainment will operate it under the Telltale Games name.
 The purchase price wasn’t disclosed.

 But the company acknowledged that it has rights to original Telltale games such as Puzzle Agents, The Wolf Among Us, and Batman.
 Many of the other intellectual property owners (such as Skybound and The Walking Dead) reclaimed their rights when Telltale went under.

-CEO Jamie Ottilie and chief revenue officer Brian Waddle are the founders of LCG, and the acquisition was made possible by a pool of investors and advisors comprised of well-known names in the games industry including Chris Kingsley, Lyle Hall, Tobias Sjögren, Athlon Games (as a shareholder and publishing partner), and several additional partners.
+CEO Jamie Ottilie and chief revenue officer Brian Waddle are the founders of LCG, and the acquisition came about thanks to a pool of investors and advisers consisting of well-known names in the games industry, such as Chris Kingsley, Lyle Hall, Tobias Sjögren, Athlon Games (as a shareholder and publishing partner), and several additional partners.

-Under the deal, LCG purchased the defunct studio’s key assets, trademarks, technology, and select intellectual properties with the intent of re-releasing select games from the studio’s back catalog and developing new games in some of the company’s best-selling brands.
+Under the deal, LCG purchased the defunct studio’s key assets, trademarks, technology, and select intellectual properties with the intent of rereleasing some of the games from the studio’s back catalog and developing new works in some of the company’s best-selling brands.

 As noted, however, some of Telltale’s most key assets reverted back to their original owners.
 In particular, The Walking Dead series will continue under the ownership of Skybound Interactive, a game company which is owned by Skybound, the company created by The Walking Dead creator Robert Kirkman.